shanib-ibrahim/Frontend-Mentor-Challenge/order-summary-challenge1/README.md

 ## Acknowledgments

 I would recommend everyone thier to get start with frontend mentor Challenge as soon as possible.A good website for beginners to learn CSS and HTML.
-And for my journey in these challenge Muhammed from codingden helped me when i got stuck with some CSS logic.
+And in my journey [Order summary card challenge on Frontend Mentor]  Muhammed from codingden helped me when i got stuck with some CSS logic.And also one of my other friend Muhammed Shuraif(https://github.com/shuraif) who is good with HTML ,CSS ,React and JAVA Spring Boot helped me all the time.
+Thanks to everyone who helped me.